 - Tap the All apps option to show a list of full apps (not necessary on every phone).

 - Scroll down and select Google Play Services.

 - Tap the Disable button.
 It’ll shoot you a warning about how it’ll affect device performance before it lets you disable it.

-How to remove permissions from Google Play Services
+How to remove permissions

 - Once again, follow the steps above to get to the Play Services app page in your Settings.